jlucki/spark/README.md

 Once the containers are running, simply visit `localhost` in your browser.
 Refresh a couple of times to get additional example blog entries.
 Have a look at `public/index.php` to see what's happening under the hood.

+You can also download the [NoSQL Workbench from AWS](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/workbench.settingup.html), to easily browse your DynamoDB data.
+Once installed, open the workbench, click on `Operation builder` on the left hand side menu.
+Click on `+ Add connection`, switch to `DynamoDB local`, give the connection a name, leave the port on 8000, and click on `Connect`.

 ### Requirements

 This library only works with PHP 8.0 and up.